 @Jira for software development.
 We don't love it but it's much better than we initially expected.
 Powerful and not as clunky as you might think.

 @NotionHQ is our central knowledge management system.
 We love Notion, it makes it easier to write documentation.
 Our main problem was the search which didn't work well previously, it's been greatly improved recently

 We also have our helpdesk content on Notion, which is embedded on our website thanks to http://super.so It's great to be able to so easily edit content or create new content for our users

 Our website including our blog is built on @webflow.
 You have to spend a bit of time learning webflow (their university is great) but once you understand how it works, you have full control over the design and I see very few reasons to write code to build simple website

 24. Stripe, Webflow, Calendely

 Our private beta is now paid with 2 weeks free trial.
 We ask users to enter their credit card before scheduling an onboarding call.
-I did the page, scheduling and payment workflow in <2h with @stripe + @webflow + @calendly without writing code
+I did the page, scheduling and payment workflow in @stripe + @webflow + @calendly without writing code

 25. VS Code

 Our team have been blown away recently by the live sharing plugin of VS code.
 It's amazing to do peer coding remotely.